-

 What protection can I expect from "bundled" antivirus software:

-There are so many new viruses, Trojan and Worms being written and altered, on a weekly or daily basis, that one has to update their antivirus definitions every week, or even every few days.
+There are so many new viruses, Trojan and Worms being written and altered, on a daily basis, that one has to update their antivirus definitions every day.
+That's why all legitimate anti-virus programs come with some automatic update component.
+Free anti-virus or anti-malware may only allow for automatic checking for updates once a day.
+Paid subscribers will usually have multiple updates pushed to them every day.

 Even if your anti virus program has automatic updates it is very prudent for you to manually check for updates on a regular basis, in case a sudden definition updates was pushed out after your last automatic check, because programs with out-of-date virus definitions can't protect you from new threats and hostile scripts.